Radeeshp/VIDEO-SURVEILLANCE-AND-WEB-STREAMING/README.md

   A class SingleMotionDetector has been defined with the functions update and detect class has the objects accumWeight and bg.
   ##### detect(self,image,tVal=25):
-  This function is used to detect motion.The paremeters image and tVal are passed
+  This function is used to detect motion.The paremeters  image and tVal are passed.

   # What is tVal
-  First the absolute difference between the background image and current image is obtained and stored, now this image is then threshold the stored image
+  First the absolute difference between the background image and current image is obtained and stored, then threshold the image , perform erosion and dilation .
+Then the countours in the image are detected and we find the biggest countour and send return it.
-  Perform s series of erosions and dilations to remove all noise